qaisHere/Project-Home-Automation/README.md

 # Project-Home-Automation
-IoT is transforming life of many people around the globe.
-This was a small attempt to demonstrate INTERNET in day to day life.
 This project was made during IoT Bootcamp organised Cutting Edge Visionaries, NIT-Surat.

+This was a very simple attempt to demonstrate the use IoT in making our household accesories easily accesible by connecting them with one's mobile phone.
+For this purpose we made an mobile app working with Google Firebase using MIT App Inventor and connected it with NODE MCU ESP8266 using WIFI.